By Anupama Airy

 ADB has also been established as a “single point contact” and a platform for an interaction between the army and academia, the defence public sector units (PSU), private players to understand the requirements of the army.

-“We are fighting a proxy war whose intensity, complexity and dimensions are increasing,” Gen Saha said, adding that future wars are envisaged to be hybrid.
+On the phrase of Winning Indian Wars with Indian solutions, he explained, “We are fighting a proxy war whose intensity, complexity and dimensions are increasing.”
+He added that future wars are envisaged to be hybrid.
 He said that while the Line of Actual Control is a different confrontation, the Line of Control is a 24×7 and 365 days eyeball to eyeball contact configuration with adversary.

 “These are typically Indian battlefield conditions which require Indian solutions.
 Adaptations are not best solutions,” he explained.

-The problems highlighted in the compendium by ADB ranges from appropriately designed light-weight cold protection clothing, bullet-proof jackets, robots, pressure and temperature regulated modular cabins, smart sensors /detection devices, survival kits, body wellness analysers/detectors worn by soldiers in high altitude, night vision devices, composite helmets and nano surveillance aerial vehicles.
+The problems highlighted in the twp compendiums by ADB ranges from appropriately designed light-weight cold protection clothing, bullet-proof jackets, night vision devices, robots, pressure and temperature regulated modular cabins, smart sensors /detection devices, survival kits, body wellness analysers/detectors worn by soldiers in high altitude, night vision devices, composite helmets and nano surveillance aerial vehicles.

 On The Roadmap Ahead